Admissions and Application Information

 Welcome!
 Please contact us with any questions about the process.
 We look forward to receiving your application.

 The application process is administered and maintained by the FSU Office of Admissions at www.admissions.fsu.edu/gradapp.
 Applicants to the MOB Program will choose one of two tracks: Molecular Biophysics/Structural Biology or Computational Structural Biology.
 For more information on these tracks please see the Curriculum page.
 Please note that applications to Chemistry, Biology, Physics or other departments are separately processed and will not be routed for consideration by the MOB Program.
 MOB may also have different application deadlines than these other departments.
-The application fee is $30 (plus an $8.50 fee if paid by credit card).
+MOB’s application deadline is January 15th.
+The application fee is $30.

 We typically invite a number of qualified domestic applicants to visit our campus in February, interview with faculty and tour our research facilities.
 Applicants may also be interviewed by phone or video.